-In our routing game where each player $i \in \mathcal{I}$ chooses their own traffic demand vector $x_i$ over a common set of paths $\mathcal{R}$, if player $i$ chooses to send a traffic demand $x_i ^ {r_i}$ along route $r_i$, then this traffic demand will be distributed along all the edges in the route $r_i$.
-This is because the traffic demand on a particular route $r_i$ is a single quantity that is distributed among the edges in the route.
-Therefore, if player $i$ chooses to send a traffic demand $x_i(r_i)$ along route $r_i$, this traffic demand will be split among all the edges $e$ in the path $p_i$ that player $i$ uses.
+In our routing game where each player $i \in \mathcal{I}$ chooses their traffic flow vector $x_i$ over a common set of routes $\mathcal{R}$, if player $i$ chooses to send traffic $x_i ^ {r_i}$ along route $r_i$, then this traffic will be distributed along all the edges in this route $r_i$.
+This is because a traveler's traffic on some route $r_i$ is a single quantity among all the route's edges.

-Next, we introduce a travel time latency function to capture the cost that players may experience.
-Intuitively, we capture the players' preferences of different outcomes using a ``cost function," in which players are expected to act as cost minimizers.
+Next, we introduce a \emph{travel time latency function} to capture the cost that players may experience.
+Intuitively, we capture the players' preferences for different outcomes using a ``cost function," in which players are expected to act as cost minimizers.
 For each $e \in \mathcal{E}$, we consider non-negative cost functions $c_e : \mathbb{R}_{\geq 0} \to \mathbb{R}_{\geq 0}$.
 We assume that the cost functions at each edge $e$ are convex, continuous, and differentiable with respect to $f_e$.
-One standard way to define in an exact form $c_e$ is by the BPR function as it is a commonly used model for the relationship between flow and travel time.
-Mathematically, we have
+One standard way to define in an exact form $c_e$ is by the US Bureau of Public Roads (BPR) function, as it is a commonly used model for the relationship between flow and travel time.
+Mathematically, we have, for any edge $e \in \mathcal{E}$,

-where for any edge $e \in \mathcal{E}$, $c_e ^ 0$ is the free-flow travel time and $f_e ^ {CRT}$ is the \emph{critical} capacity of traffic flow on road $e$.
-We note that the BPR function is non-linear, continuous, differentiable, strictly increasing, and strictly convex for $f_e \geq 0$.
+where $c_e ^ 0$ is the free-flow travel time and $f_e ^ {CRT}$ is the \emph{critical} capacity of traffic flow on road $e$.
+Note that the BPR function is non-linear, continuous, differentiable, strictly increasing, and strictly convex for $f_e \geq 0$.

 \begin{definition} If the \emph{maximum flow} on edge $e \in \mathcal{E}$ is $f_e ^ {\max} \in \mathbb{R}_{> 0}$, then for the \emph{critical flow}, $f_e ^ {CRT}$, on edge $e \in \mathcal{E}$ we have $f_e ^ {CRT} < f_e ^ {\max}$. \end{definition}